Abhi3617/Calculator/README.md

 Simple Calculator
-This repository contains a simple, responsive calculator built using HTML and CSS.
+this is a simple, responsive calculator built using HTML and CSS.
 The calculator is designed to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 Features:
 User-Friendly Interface: